eiqanahmed/nba-game-outcome-predictor/README.md

      - `sfs_model.pkl` – the trained selector with model
      - `predictors.pkl` – the chosen feature columns
      - `latest_full.csv` - this file will give you the final dataset that is used for prediction.
    - Note: `latest_full.csv.zip` is in this repository, unzipping this file will give you the final dataset that is used for prediction.
-If you would like to learn how to obtain a new version of this file that contains data from the latest nba games, run `train_model.py` after you have run `get_data.py`, followed by `parse_data.py`.
+If you would like to obtain a new version of this file that contains data from the latest nba games, run `train_model.py` after you have run `get_data.py`, followed by `parse_data.py`.

 4. **Prediction**:
    `predict.py`: